So you’ve cracked your tooth—We know this can be stressful. But don’t worry, Advanced Endodontics of Texas is here to help.

 What to do

-• Make an appointment to see Dr. Attar, Dr. Turner, Dr. Walsh or Dr. Eggleston as soon as possible.
+• Make an appointment to see Dr. Attar, Dr. Walsh or Dr. Turner as soon as possible.

 • Rinse your mouth with warm water.